 You might notice a theme when it comes to posts like this and this and this and this.
 Making this house feel like ours seems to be just as much about stripping things down and removing stuff as it is about adding new furnishings and wall colors.
 Just like the old matted carpets in the sunroom and the bathroom of our old house had to go (along with the crocheted duck curtains, the wallpaper, some small doorways, a few bi-fold doors, and the linen closet door) we’re all about working with what we have.
 Which could mean altering things a little bit to help them fit more within our aesthetic instead of just junking them and starting from scratch.
-Which is why the granite backsplash around the bathroom sink (which happens to live in a nook on one wall of our master bedroom) had to go.
+Which is why the granite backsplash around the bathroom sink (which happens to live in a nook on one wall of our bedroom) had to go.

 Wait, before you get all nervous, let me explain.
 We thought the backsplash made the sink scream “Look!
 I’m a sink!
-In the middle of the master bedroom!”
+In the middle of the main bedroom!”
 And removing it might make it whisper “Hey.
 I’m a sink.
 But I look more like a piece of furniture because I’m slick like that.”
 We don’t actually mind the location of the sink, we just want to make it fit in more with the rest of the room instead of sticking out like a sore thumb.
 So this little project is step one of that process.

 Thanks to some waterproofed caulk around the edge and some semi-gloss paint on the walls of that alcove, we won’t have any issues with splashing or water damage (our last house didn’t have a backsplash in either bathroom and the caulk and semi-gloss paint approach worked like a charm.
 I would even venture to say that the caulk & semi-gloss paint method took a licking and kept on ticking.
 Yes I just pulled out that hokey little rhyme.
 You’re welcome.

 So here’s how it all went down.
 First I scored the clear silicone caulk by running a box cutter along the top of the backsplash: